lucyjin3/HCIRA/README.md

 ##### Related Functions: centroid(), IndicativeAngle()

 #### 3) Scaling + Translation
 [Line341-350,366-398] For scaling, the scaleTo() function scales the gesture to fit in the bounding box.
-The TranslateTo function moves the center of the gesture to the origin(0,0) so it can be compared.
+The TranslateTo() function moves the center of the gesture to the origin(0,0) so it can be compared.
 The bounding box keeps the drawing in the box of a certain size(250.0).
-The boundingBox function returns the width(res.first) and height(res.second).
-Thhe points and size must be double.
+The boundingBox() function returns the width(res.first) and height(res.second).
+The points and size must be double.
 ##### Related Functions: boundingBox()

 #### 4) Matching process